Economic inequality in South Korea

-South Korea was the 5th most equal country in the world in 2019, however economic inequality is growing.
 According to data from 2010, low-income earners (those earning 12 million won or less) make up 37.8% of South Korea's labour force.
 Conversely, the highest income earners (those earning 100 million won or more) make up 1.4% of the labour force.

+According to a survey in 2019, among young South Koreans, 89.3% of women and 81.7% of men agreed with the statement that "people born into poverty can never compete with [those] born into wealth".

 Current situation

 Among other countries in OECD, South Korea performs relatively well when considering indicators such as the Gini coefficient and Palma ratio, especially when limiting the comparison to countries with similar populations.

 However, income polarization (the income gap) has not eased since the IMF stimulus, and thus is becoming more serious as of 2018.

 In 2014, the poverty gap index was 39%, which ranked third overall among OECD countries.
 According to Wells X, the nation's top-tier 1390 people monopolize assets worth around 270 trillion won, comparable to the national budget.

-In 2020, the COVID-19 pandemic has exacerbated economic inequality in South Korea.
+In 2020, the COVID-19 pandemic exacerbated economic inequality in South Korea.
 South Korea's President, Moon Jae-in, attributed a deepening wealth gap between the rich and the poor to the 2020 COVID-19 pandemic.

+South Korea's economy depends on the gross domestic product generated by a handful of the country's largest companies.
+Over the past 15 years, more than half of the country's GDP each year came from its top five largest conglomerates.

 The following table shows the number of people and earned income by annual salary in Korea.

-Counterargument

-In 2019, an article published on Xinhua claimed that the government-led economic growth policy resulted in a drop in South Korea's Gini index from 2018.
-However, it should be cautioned that the figure has only improved due to sluggish economic growth among high-income earners.

-The 2019 film Parasite depicted drastic economic inequality between South Korea's wealthy and the poor, which is not necessarily reflected in reality.
-For contrast, 1% of the United States' top income earners earn 20% of the country's income, whereas the ratio is smaller in South Korea, with 12.2% of the population earning the same percentage of South Korea's total income.

 Problems created by economic inequality

-Economic polarization creates many problems, though some of the following are more evident in South Korea:
+According to the International Monetary fund, economic polarization creates many problems, including increased political polarization, lower economic growth and eroding social cohesion.